apm-workshop/at-etaps2026/_pages/venue.md

 This special edition of APM will be colocated next to ETAPS 2026, although it is not an official ETAPS event, and will be in two different locations.

-- **Day 1 (Thursday, April 16, start in the afternoon)** - Will be at ETAPS main [conference's venue](https://etaps.org/2026/attending/) - Centro Congressi Lingotto, Via Nizza, 280, 10126 Torino.
+- **Day 1 (Thursday, April 16, 16:30 - 18:30)** - held at at the ETAPS main [conference's venue](https://etaps.org/2026/attending/) - Centro Congressi Lingotto, Via Nizza, 280, 10126 Torino.
-- **Day 2 (Friday, April 17)** -Will be at ETAPS [venue for workshops](https://etaps.org/2026/attending/) - ITS Torino, Via Jacopo Durandi 10, Turin.
+- **Day 2 (Friday, April 17, from approximately 9:30 a.m. (preceded by a coffee break) to 12:30 p.m. (followed by lunch and discussion session))** -held at the ETAPS [venue for workshops](https://etaps.org/2026/attending/) - ITS Torino, Via Jacopo Durandi 10, Turin.